kit-tm/PTP/README.md

 PTP is a library for Java only.
 Interoperability with applications not using PTP is not planned.

+**Warning: This library does not work with current Tor versions.
+It works fine with Tor 0.3.2.10, but new Tor versions (around 0.4.6.4) changed the file formats and configuration parameters, breaking the interaction between PTP and Tor.**

 Good starting points:

 * [Usage](README.md#usage)